-The Centre for Academic Primary Care at the University of Bristol, in association with the Severn PGME GP training scheme, has available two 4 year Academic Clinical Fellowship (ACF) programmes in general practice, one funded by NIHR , the other locally funded ( but will receive NIHR recognition).
+The Centre for Academic Primary Care at the University of Bristol, in association with the Severn PGME GP training scheme, has available 4 year Academic Clinical Fellowship (ACF) programmes in general practice, funded either by NIHR, or locally funded ( but will receive NIHR recognition).
 Applicants for GP specialty training who would like to pursue an academic career attached to a very successful academic centre are invited to apply for these fellowships.

 GP ACFs are only required to undertake a total of 72 hours of clinical OOH work over their ST3/ST4 years to the same criteria as non-ACF ST3s.
 They will not be required to give additional evidence of 72 hours of "academic OOH work".